wp-document-revisions/wp-document-revisions/readme.txt

 == Changelog ==

 = 1.0.4 =
-* Added caching of common functions
+* Significant performance improvements (now relies on wp_cache)
+* Feed improvements (performance improvements, more consistant handling of authors and timestamps)

 = 1.0.3 =
 * A list of all documents a user (or visitor) has permission to view is now available at yourdomain.com/documents/